duncan-r/SHIP/docs/source/tuflow/addingparts.rst

    from ship.tuflow.tuflowfilepart import GisFile

    # you have to add these
+   # 'tuflow' is assumed to be a loaded TuflowModel
    vars = {root=tuflow.root, command='Read GIS Z Line',
            path='..\gis\2d zln_something_L.shp'}

    # add logic and/or a comment if you want
-   vars['logic'] = logic # assume some TuflowLogic you retrieved before vars['comment'] = 'A comment about the part I'm making'
+   vars['logic'] = logic # assume some TuflowLogic you retrieved before vars['comment'] = "A comment about the part I'm making"

    # here 'parent' is a ModelFile instance representing the control file that
    # the file will be put in